ZhangBohan233/tpl/doc/TPLStandard.md

 ```
 The register variable has the same characteristic as variables declared with `var` except for:

-* `register` variable cannot be used as the returning value of functions
+* `register` variables cannot be used as the returning value of functions
+* `register` variables cannot be used as the function call arguments
-* `register` variable does not support the address operations since it has no memory address
+* `register` variables do not support the address operations since they have no memory address

 ## Function declaration: